savashn/ecewo-modules/src/fs/README.md

 # File Operations

 Ecewo provides asynchronous file I/O operations using libuv's native API.
-All operations are non-blocking and run on libuv's thread pool, using automatic memory management with request/response arena
+All operations are non-blocking and run on libuv's thread pool, with automatic memory management and Node.js-style error-first callbacks.

 ## Table of Contents